 Our materials take more than just a couple of hours to go through.
 You can't compare our results to others 'coaching' for a couple of hours - often for the same cost as our program.
 You can also refer to our materials over and over again.

+The information you are seeking is NOT ON THE INTERNET or freely available.
+You will find tidbits here and there, but nothing comprehensive to ace your police interview and land the job.
 Why not give yourself the advantage over your competition by using Cognitive Results?
 If you're serious about your new policing career, this is not the time to ignore experienced help and teaching to give you the edge.
 Don't leave this to chance.